cdapio/hydrator-plugins/spark-plugins/docs/DecisionTreeTrainer-sparksink.md

 Use Case
 --------
-This sink can be used when you have a sample data and you want to use it, to build a Decision Tree Regression model.
+This sink can be used when you have a sample data and you want to use it to build a Decision Tree Regression model.
-This model can be used further for predicting the label.

 Properties
 ----------